 A certificate of psychodynamic studies is awarded to a student who choses to complete only the academic requirements of the Foundation Phase.

-An initial information interview with a CTP faculty member is required and can be arranged by phoning 416-964-7919.
+An initial information interview with a CTP faculty member is required and can be arranged by e-mailing us at the address found on the Admissions page.
 This interview is intended to answer questions and to explore the potential applicant’s suitability for the program.
 If encouraged to apply, the applicant can then make arrangements to attend a Monday evening Foundation lecture in order to experience CTP faculty and students together in a learning situation.
 The applicant is encouraged to speak with students in the coffee break that evening to elicit their experiences of the CTP.

 If the applicant decides to proceed with the application to the CTP the deadline is May 15th.
 The application is provided during the initial information interview.